How to Renew Car Registration in Texas

 Before applying for a license plate renewal in TX, you must submit your vehicle for an inspection at a participating Texas Department of Public Safety (DPS) inspection station.

-Download our free guide for step-by-step instructions on how to fulfill this requirement.
+Download our free guide for helpful instructions on renewing vehicle registration.

 Once your vehicle passes the inspection, you must present a hard copy of the inspection report when renewing your registration credentials.
 The TxDMV may also be able to obtain an electronic copy of the report.